Angels (Neon Genesis Evangelion): Lilith

 Its name comes from Lilith, Adam's first wife.
 According to Jewish legends, demons called Lilim were born from their union.
 The Angel Lilith's design was elaborated upon by Mitsuo Iso.
 According to character designer Yoshiyuki Sadamoto, the original scenario did not include Lilith, which was introduced following the airing of the series and some staff research on Christianity because "not touching Lilith seemed to hurt Anno's pride".
+Scholar Gavin McDowell argued that The End of Evangelion deliberately overturns the Judeo-Christian tradition by presenting Lilith as the progenitor of humanity rather than demons and the Angels as Earth's original life forms, while human beings assume the role of extraterrestrial "invaders".
+McDowell also likened the giant Lilith with "the androgynous, hermaphroditic Adam described in rabbinic literature".
 Writer Virginie Nebbia compared Lilith's arrival on Black Moon to Ultraman's arrival on a red sphere in the series of the same name.
-In the episode "Rei II", the image of two giants without the lower part of their bodies and merged to each other is visible; according to Gainax, it represents Lilith and Eva-01 around the period of Yui Ikari's disappearance.
+She also compared the eyes of Lilith's mask to the design of Kemur from Ultra Q or to Marilupa's mask from Miyazaki's Nausicaä of the Valley of the Wind.
+In the episode "Rei III", the image of two giants without the lower part of their bodies and merged to each other is visible; according to Gainax, it represents Lilith and Eva-01 around the period of Yui Ikari's disappearance.

+Iso designed the cross of Lilith, then called Adam, with a regular crystalline structure, intending it to be made of a special material that could withstand Adam's force field.
+He drew the seven eyes of the face following the director's instructions.
+In the original sketches, Iso also added graphemes corresponding to the angel's hands.
+Lilith was originally supposed to be deformed and have a swollen abdomen, similar to that of a pregnant woman, but the author rejected anything that might suggest deformity or disability.
+The idea of the mutilated lower body came to Iso, and as Iso himself noted, Mamoru Oshii's works also feature characters with similar lower bodies.
 In the Rebuild of Evangelion tetralogy, Lilith is present from the beginning.
 Misato shows Lilith to Shinji before the battle against Ramiel.
 In the saga, Lilith's aspect has been modified by animator Okama and Hideaki Anno: in Evangelion 1.0 (2007) Lilith has scars on its chest, the result of scientific experiments; its mask is similar to that of the Angel Sachiel.
-Lilith, along with Rei and Eva-01, has been compared to the Jungian archetype of the Great Mother, the feminine authority that represents protection, fertility, darkness and inescapable abyss.
+Lilith, along with Rei and Eva-01, has been compared to the Jungian archetype of the Great Mother, the feminine authority that represents protection, fertility, darkness, and an inescapable abyss.
 Its role can also be likened to the astrological concept of the Black Moon, which is also named Lilith.
+Scholar Gavin McDowell noted that, in the Rebuild of Evangelion films, the Black Moon also conspicuously resembles the Holy Grail.